Home || Records || My interests

 Musselburgh Town Council

 Until the reforms of 1833, there were 18 councillors, including two bailies (magistrates).
 Two councillors retired each year at Michaelmas, 29 September, & two new councillors were elected.
-Of the total of 18, 10 had to reside within the burgh, 6 in Fisherrow, Bridgend or Marketgate, and 2 in Newbigging, Millhill or at the salt pans.
+Of the total of 18, 10 had to reside within the burgh, 6 in Fisherrow, Bridgend or Marketgate, and 2 in Newbg, Millhill or at the salt pans.

 [Source: Paterson's book.
 Paterson is referring to a time, perhaps as early as 1700, when the 'burgh' included nothing more than the houses in Musselburgh High Street.
 The limits of the burgh were steadily expanded, as is clear from Population in 1792.]